nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 We strongly recommend that you inspect the NodeConnections created to be sure that node placement and connectivity indeed turned out as expected.
-In this chapter, we describe some functions that NEST provide to query and visualize networks, layers, and connectivity.
+In this chapter, we describe some functions that NEST provide to query and visualize networks, NodeCollections, and connectivity.

 .. _sec:queries: